The ‘Needs to Know’

-Enter the underpass at Exit 2 & come out at Exit 1.
-On the wall there’s a large red sign which reads St John Cass’s Foundation Primary School.
+Cross the road.
+Ahead’s St John Cass’s Foundation Primary School.
 The Sir John Cass Foundation is one of London’s oldest & largest education charities.

 10. Now we turn right & walk into Mitre Square where Catherine Eddowes, the 4th victim (remember where a bit of her apron was found) was found on the pavement just near here.
 She was the second person to be murdered on 30th September 1888 & her body was terribly mutilated.

 12. On the opposite side of the road is London’s oldest pub – The Hoop & Grapes

 The pub was one of a few buildings to have survived the Great Fire of London in 1666.
 The fire stopped just short of the building which was a private house at the time.
 The Hoop & Grapes is now the only surviving 17th century timber-framed building in the City of London.
 The front of the pub, complete with the leaning door is the original.

 13. We keep going along Aldgate High Street…